sashaportnova/FrankenCap/README.md

 ## 🎥 Video Recording Guidelines

 While FrankenCap includes a relatively robust **audio-based synchronization algorithm**, we still recommend starting both cameras **as simultaneously as possible**.
-With our pipeline, we were able to handle up to ~5 seconds of misalignment between videos, but cleaner synchronization improves accuracy.
+With our pipeline, we were able to handle up to ~5 seconds of misalignment between videos, but it is still better to start both cameras as close together as possible.

 **Tips for video capture:**
 - Try to **reduce background activity** at the beginning of the recording.
 Avoid having additional people in the frame behind or near the child from the time you start recording your activity of interest.